 Guppy grass can be kept in any tank size, even in a nano aquarium.
 A min of 10 gallons of water tank is recommended since this plant can thrive and grow fast.
-When sharing the tank with other plants or fishes, it is suggested to use a bigger tank, and keep its control by trimming it.
+When sharing the tank with other plants or fishes, it is suggested to use a bigger tank and keep its control by trimming it.
 Liquid fertilizers are required for this plant since it consumes loads of nutrients.

 The optimal temperature for grumpy grass ranges from 20 – 26 °C (68 – 79 °F), and as we said earlier, it can tolerate various temperature ranges.
 The pH level should be maintained between 6.0 – 8.0.
-The water hardness ranges between 2 – 20 GH would be great, although, this plant has a high tolerance to soft and hard water, that’s why this won’t be a problem for it.
-A low water flow would be great for this plant, also for your aquarium since it will not make a mess or clog the filters.
+The water hardness ranges between 2 – 20 GH would be great, although this plant has a high tolerance to soft and hard water, that’s why this won’t be a problem for it.
+A low water flow would be great for this plant and also for your aquarium since it will not make a mess or clog the filters.

 Lighting & CO2

-Guppy grass does not require high lightning or direct exposure to the sunlight, but yet, low to moderate lightning would be more than enough for it to grow fast.
+Guppy grass does not require high lighting or direct exposure to the sunlight, but yet, low to moderate lightning would be more than enough for it to grow fast.
 The lights should be kept at a range of 8-12h per day.
-The high lighting can change the color of this plant into reddish until burns.
+The high lighting can change the color of this plant into reddish until it burns.
 When the lightning is moderate, the color of this plant gets greener.
 Therefore, CO2 is not required for this plant, but a low level could do great if they’re struggling.

 Tank Mates & Design Ideas